3 Weeks In Canada Itinerary

 Did you know that 77% of the world’s maple syrup is also being produced in Canada, particularly Quebec?
 That’s why this place will seem like a haven for maple syrup lovers.
 You bet they have a wide variety of maple syrup-flavoured treats.

-Aside from that, they have around 2,000,000 lakes, which is why this country is perfect for people fond of bodies of water.
+Aside from that, Canada has around 2,000,000 lakes, which is why this country is perfect for people fond of bodies of water.
 So, what else could we see in Canada?
-It has rainforests, rocky mountains, fjords, crystalline glaciers and sweeping prairies.
+It has rainforests, rocky mountains, fjords, crystalline glaciers and sweeping prairies – not to mention the spectacular Northern Lights.

 Some exceptional sceneries in Canada include Cavendish Beach, which is well-known because of Anne of Green Gables.
 In these Queen Charlotte islands, travellers can experience summer festivals from June to August.
 You will also find totem poles and argillite carvings here.

-Banff National park also has glacier-fed waters that sparkle and an alpine backdrop.
+Banff National Park also has glacier-fed waters that sparkle and an alpine backdrop.
 This place looks so picture-perfect that it is a shot straight out of a movie.
 These are only the tip of the iceberg in the areas you could visit in Canada.
-That’s why we created a list of places to visit and things you could do for 3 weeks in Canada.

 ALTERNATIVE: 3 weeks in USA Itineraries